eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 ### Simplified Semantics

-- in val, references are second-class, which means:
+The simplified (lie) version of the semantics ics:

-  - they're not quite a type, but more like a second-class parameter passing mode
+1. References are not a first-class type but a second-class parameter passing mode (this is mostly true).
-- concretely, the (simplified) semantics are:
-  - references can only be created at function calls
+1. References are created at function calls.
-  - references cannot be returned from functions
+1. References can't be returned from functions.
-  - references cannot be stored in structures
+1. References can't be stored in data structures.
-  - references follow the law of exclusivity
+1. References respect the law of exclusivity.

-  - references don't have lifetime annotations
-  - "borrow checking" is just checking that references at call sites are disjoint
+So "borrow checking" is just looking at function calls and ensuring that any borrows at function calls are disjoint if they involve a mutable borrow.

-- this is a simplified version, as a starting point.
+This is a simplified version, as a starting point.
 I will elaborate the actual semantics in the following sections

 ### Local References